Paris didn’t impress me at first. Not until much later.

 The best view of Paris is from the top of Montparnasse Tower.
 The best part?
 It also has no line, unlike the Arche de Triomphe.

 I wonder if I were the only person who came to Paris and didn’t go to the the Louvre, Musee d’Orsay, the Catacombs, etc. The lines were too insane – we’re talking hours here.
 I remember waiting in line for Uffizi in Florence, Italy.
-10 years later, I don’t remember what I saw, but I still remember the lines.
+10 years later, I don’t remember what I saw at the Uffizi, but I still remember the lines.

 I’m not keen to make the same mistakes.